atellmer/dark/packages/platform-native/README.md

 ```
 npm i @nstudio/nativescript-carousel
 ```
-Further, to register a new element, you need to use the `registerElement` function
+Further, to register a new element, you need to use the `registerElement` function:
 ```tsx
 import { registerElement } from '@dark-engine/platform-native';